yonseiyes/Graviumscript/README.md

 masternode start-alias YOUR_MASTERNODE_ALIAS

 # To confirm whether your masternode is working properly, type as below in VPS
-./monacoCoin-cli masternode status
+./gravium-cli masternode status
 ```

 That's all!
-Enjoy your Masternode!! - written by 돔말
+Enjoy your Masternode!! - written by 돔말(dommal)